Q: Why was the license law passed?

-Effective August 1, 2016, three (3) of seven (7) CE credits must be “landscape (technical)” credits and two (2) of seven (7) must be “business” credits.
+Effective August 1, 2016, three (3) of the seven (7) CE credits must be “landscape (technical)” credits and two (2) of the seven (7) must be “business” credits.
 The “landscape (technical)” or “business” classification will be noted on the list of approved courses on our website.

 Q: What should I do when I attend a NCLCLB approved continuing education course?

 A: Be sure to sign-in on the NCLCLB Sign-In sheet when you get to the course.
 The Course provider is to return the sign-in sheets to the NCLCLB office at the end of the course for our record.

 Additionally, you should receive a NCLCLB Proof of Attendance form at the end of the course to keep for record of your attendance.

 It is also helpful if you keep course marketing materials that contain the course content, instructor(s) and sponsoring organization, in the event you are audited.

 Q: What should I do with my NCLCLB Proof of Attendance form?

 A: Put your NCLCLB Proof of Attendance forms in a safe place in the event you are requested to provide them to the NCLCLB Office.

 Q: How long to I need to keep my NCLCLB Proof of Attendance forms?

 A: You need to keep your NCLCLB Proof of Attendance form and corresponding continuing education materials of your continuing education course for record for two (2) years following the renewal approval date for which the CEUs are applied.